marcransome/pond/CONTRIBUTING.md

 ## Code Standards

-Consistency makes maintaining and extending the codebase easier and can encourage others to contibute.
+Consistency makes maintaining and extending the codebase easier and can encourage others to contribute.
 Consider the following points when making code changes:

 * Use 4-space indents not tabs
 * Use UNIX line endings (`CR`) in all files